-- 1. What was the average time to reclassification for ELs and how did this outcome relate to race/ethnicity and income level? - 2.
-How did time to reclassification predict ELs' likelihood for identification for gifted programming?
-How did race/ethnicity, income, and achievement impact gifted identification?
+Research Question 1: What was the average time to reclassification for ELs and how did this outcome relate to race/ethnicity and income level?

+Research Question 2: How did time to reclassification predict ELs' likelihood for identification for gifted programming?
+How did race/ethnicity, income, and achievement affect gifted identification?